Optimize your GMB listing – with live example from a photographer

 You’ll notice that service-based business are eligible for GMB, even if they work out of their home and have no storefront.
 In our example, we’ll be using a portrait photographer who goes to locations of her clients’ choosing within a certain radius.Brands, organizations, artists, and other online-only businesses are NOT eligible for Google My Business listings.

-You can opt to hide your address (particularly if it’s your home address and you don’t want random people to know where you live).
+You can opt to hide your address (which will in 95% of cases be your home address).
 As we go through this real example, I’ll show you the option to show your service area rather than a specific address.

 Claiming your business on GMB – step-by-step